 The actual power setting of the flash has nothing to do with the relationship of light hitting all of your subjects.
 It all has to do with how much the light needs to spread to cover your subjects.

 An Easy Inverse Square Law Rule of Thumb

 If you want subjects to be evenly lit from one side to the other, crank up the power and make the distance of the flash no less than the width of your subject.
-The further the better.
+The further, the better.

 - If the subject is ten feet wide, place the flash at least ten feet from the center.

 - If the subject is thirty feet wide, place the flash at least thirty feet away.